RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 The ETS and Prophet models do not require stationarity, as it models trends, seasonality and other non-stationary underlying structures directly.
 So an ADF test is no necessary.

-The dataset was split, 90% training set and remaining for a test set.
-Cross validation is used to create multiple subsets from the training sets.
-The first training set is composed of 80% of our data or 170 observations to forecast each subsequent data point, the next training set will add the next datapoint in the series creating a data set of 171 observations, the next 172, and so on.
+The first training set is composed of 90% of our data and the test set is the remaining 10%.
+Cross validation was done by creating multiple training sets from the training set.
+The first training set will to forecast each subsequent data point, the next training set will add the next datapoint in the series creating a data set of 171 observations, the next 172, and so on.
 Forecast accuracy is computed by averaging over the test Figure 7 illustrates this where blue are the training sets and the orange are the test sets.
 One illustrates forecast 1 step ahead and the other 4 steps ahead.

 <p align="center">
 <img src="Images/cv1-1.png" width="400"><img src="Images/cv4-1.png" width="400"><br>Figure 7